Imortal: Ratings

 On March 7, 2011, it was moved to a later timeslot to give way to Minsan Lang Kita Iibigin.
 Because of this, the show's ratings dropped to an average of more than 20 million viewers nightly from having more than 30 million viewers.

 Launch

 Imortal was launched as part of the half-term show line-up by ABS-CBN, launched as part of the 60th Anniversary of Philippine Soap Opera.
 The production of the series started In 2010.

+Reruns

+The show began airing re-runs on Jeepney TV from June 10 to November 7, 2019; February 13 to September 8, 2023 and September 21, 2026 to April 16, 2027.

 Promotion

 DVD

 The DVD series is internationally distributed to Volumes 1-13 containing all episodes.

 Pangil: The teleserye-based RPG

 Pangil (fangs) is an online role-playing game created in relation to the television show and was released before the premiere of the series was launched.
 The role-playing game involves around the character of Samantha (played by Maricar Reyes in the series) and players instruct her on her quest as she defeats the enemies.
 The locations on the game were also based on real locations in the Philippines such as Intramuros, Quiapo and Binondo.